Today, we’re going to teach you all you need to know to find the best laptop for photo editing.

 When programming an application, it’s easiest to optimize around a single thread.
 Many applications, especially legacy applications, are built to function in this way.

-More modern applications, though, especially productivity-centered applications, are built to utilize multiple threads.
+More modern applications, though, especially productivity-centered applications like a photo editing software, are built to utilize multiple threads.

 Multi-threaded processors are also more well-suited for heavy multitasking, which you may find yourself doing often as a professional user.